Cal Girls Basketball Camp

 “Running an organization at the highest level necessitates that we surround ourselves with the most talented and dedicated people and empower them to contribute to the overall success,” Gottlieb said.
 “That being said, I’m happy to welcome Jill Culbertson to the Cal women’s basketball family.
 Jill has extensive experience with the WNBA, and her responsibilities were great because of her wide range of capabilities.
 Our Director of Operations has a huge impact on the efficient, progressive and innovative manner in which we operate.
 I have no doubt Jill’s contributions will allow us to continue in our quest to be one of the nation’s most elite women’s basketball programs."

-Jam Fest (Team Camp): June 11th.
-Open to JV, Varsity, and Club Teams.
-SOLD OUT!
+Jam Fest Team Camp: June 10 (Open to JV, Varsity, and Club teams)

-Jam Fest/Team Camp: June 11 (Junior Varsity, Varsity, and Club Teams)
+Jam Fest Team Camp (Junior Varsity, Varsity, and Club Teams)

 Check-in: Sunday at 9AM